etienne-thuillier/np_4_hrtf_interpolation/README.md

 ```
 python3 train.py
 ```
-This will create a new experiment folder in ```<your sessions directory here>``` where will model weights and tensorboard data will be saved.
+This will create a new experiment folder in ```<your sessions directory>``` where will model weights and tensorboard data will be saved.

 Note that training the published model requires 62 GB of GPU memory.